 7:47 AM EST, December 21, 2012

-Number of children in foster care drops in Maryland: A strong low-pressure system causing blizzards across the Midwest is forecast to bring damaging winds across the Baltimore area Friday and Saturday.
+Violent weather system could spawn damaging winds in Baltimore: A strong low-pressure system causing blizzards across the Midwest is forecast to bring damaging winds across the Baltimore area Friday and Saturday.
 Forecasters expect sustained winds of up to 30 mph, prompting utility officials to warn of possible widespread power outages.